eloyesp/eloyesp.github.io/en/_posts/2014-08-29-achis-design-principles.markdown

 Achis is a private gem that is designed to handle ACH providers for Servicing.
 Achis have three main enemies, Servicing, providers and ruby dependencies.
-Achis is designed to hide the horrible names that they use.
+Achis is designed to hide the names that they use.

 ## Template pattern for providers.